kdt-3-second-Project/aladin_book_dataset/README_EN.md

 - 1,415,586 rows and 15 columns
   - rankings and informations of merchandise in Aladin weekly bestseller lists.
-  - In 160,681 types of merchandises, there is 158,084 types of domestic-books.
+  - In 160,681 types of merchandises, there are 158,084 types of domestic-books.
 - At [Aladin weekly bestseller pages](https://www.aladin.co.kr/shop/common/wbest.aspx?BranchType=1), they provide `.xls` files of bestseller informations.
 - We had [collected](./research/240718_crawling_step0-2_by_js.ipynb) files to bulid the dataset from 24-07-10 to 24-07-12.
 - It covers data from 1st week of Jan.
 2000 to 2nd week of Jul.
 2024.